NormandErwan/Blogpaper/README.md

     hugo server -D
     ```

 You should now a have a working blog, but with a flat grey background instead of banner images on top your pages.
+See
+the next section to configure your blog and add banner images on your pages.

 |                           After intall homepage                           |                           After intall post page                            |
 |---------------------------------------------------------------------------|-----------------------------------------------------------------------------|